What Are The Disadvantages of Google Keep?

 Google Keep is a free, easy-to-use cloud-based note-taking and organization tool developed by Google that seamlessly integrates with all Google Apps.

-But while Google Keep is an excellent choice for many small teams, this simple tool lacks advanced organizational features that make it difficult to manage large volumes of notes.
+While Google Keep is an excellent choice for many, this simple tool lacks advanced organizational features, making it difficult to manage large volumes of notes.

-If you’re considering using Google Keep to manage your notes, tasks, and ideas, you must know about the tool's drawbacks before deciding whether it's the right choice for you.
+If you’re considering using Google Keep to manage your notes, tasks, and ideas, you must know about the tool's drawbacks before deciding if it's the right choice for you.

 Read more about Google Keep here.